 Post-graduate short-term experiences

 After graduation, a short-term experience or internship can help you make connections, gain life skills, and assess your interest in future careers or graduate school.
-Talk with your career advisor and use these and other resources to find opportunities that are a good fit with your educational experience and career goals:
+Talk with your career coach and use these and other resources to find opportunities that are a good fit with your educational experience and career goals:

 The Department of Psychological and Brain Sciences offers short-term opportunities through the IUB Research Laboratories.